DylanLawless/DylanLawless/README.md

 ## Current focus

 I build verifiable analytical systems for precision medicine, diagnostics, biomarker research, and biomedical data infrastructure.
+I am especially interested in turning basic research into products for biotech, pharma, and diagnostics.
+That work depends collaboration, infrastructure, documentation, IP awareness, regulatory judgement, and a clear understanding of how scientific products reach real users.

 Core areas: